Key takeaways

 Is Virtual Accounting truly managed by CAs, or will my team have to do the accounting work?

-It is fully managed by our CA team, you and your finance head review and approve on the dashboard, you do not have to post entries or run reconciliations.
-Think of “AI Accountant” as an AI enabled Virtual Accounting service where algorithms surface issues and CAs resolve them.
+It is fully managed by our CA team.
+You and your finance head review and approve on the dashboard, you do not have to post entries or run reconciliations.
+ICAI's 2026 Framework for Technology Enabled Accounting Services explicitly endorses this model, with mandatory 48 hour query resolution SLAs (2026 update).

 What exactly will I see on the AI dashboard, and what remains in the CA workflow?

-You see cash by bank, reconciliation status, receivables and payables, GST and TDS calendars, filings status, and exceptions.
+You see cash by bank, reconciliation status, receivables and payables aging, GST and TDS calendars, filings status, and exceptions.
 Our CAs handle bookkeeping, reconciliations, GST, TDS, and income tax, plus period end close and audit support.
 The dashboard is for visibility and approvals, not DIY accounting.

 How do you prove that my cash ledger equals my bank, every month?